mezzio/mezzio-authentication-session/docs/book/v1/login-handler.md

 With these changes in place, our handler is now ready.
 However, we need to update our factory, as we've added a new dependency!

-To do this, do the following from the command line, in the project root
+To do this, run the following from the command line, in the project root
 directory:

 ```bash